Circling Back to Recurrent Models of Language: Experimental Setup

 For word-level language modelling on Penn Treebank \citep{marcus1993building} with preprocessing by \citep{mikolov2010recurrent}, we trained 2-layer models for about 400 epochs with 8 dropout samples.
 Batch size was 128, and we trained with a BPTT \citep{werbos1990backpropagation} window size of 70.
 Experiments on \wikitexttwo \citep{DBLP:journals/corr/MerityXBS16} were conducted similarly, with the exception of training for 250 epochs and using 4 dropout samples.

-For the character-based modelling task on Penn Treebank, we trained 2-layer models for 100 epochs with 4 dropout samples, batch size 128, and BPTT window size 200.
+For character-based language modelling on Penn Treebank, we trained 2-layer models for 100 epochs with 4 dropout samples, batch size 128, and a BPTT window size of 200.
 On \enwik and \texteight \citep{hutter2012human}, we trained 6-layer models for 200 epochs, whereas the baseline model had 4 layers and was trained for only 29 epochs.
 Batch size was 128, and the BPTT window size was set to 256.
 Increasing the window size had no discernible effect in agreement with the findings of \citet{khandelwal2018sharp}.
 Due to the long time required to train these models, the best hyperparameters were selected from a random pool of 60 candidates.
 Since preliminary experiments indicated that the benefit of using multiple dropout samples was less than 0.01 bpc, we refrained from using more than one dropout sample to save time.

-Model evaluation was performed with the standard, deterministic dropout; we refrained from using the more expensive Monte-Carlo averaging \citep{gal2016theoretically}.
+Model evaluation was performed with the standard, deterministic dropout; we refrained from using the more expensive Monte Carlo averaging \citep{gal2016theoretically}.
 The optimal softmax temperature was selected at evaluation time to maximize the validation log-likelihood \citep{melis2018pushing}.
 Finally, we report results with and without dynamic evaluation \citep{krause2017dynamic}.

-\subsection{Results}
+\section{Results}

-Due to the aforementioned loss of parallelization opportunities, we found that the RLSTM was about 10\%-30\% slower than the LSTM.
+Due to the aforementioned loss of parallelization opportunities, we found that the RLSTM was about 10\%--30\% slower than the LSTM on NVIDIA p100 GPUs.
 Still, the RLSTM retained a significant advantage over the LSTM even when trained for the same wall clock time.

-On word-level language modelling (see \Cref{tab:word-results}), only training for half the epochs, our Mogrifier LSTM outperformed the same in \citet{melis2019mogrifier}.
-This was mostly due to the quicker convergence when using multiple dropout samples and, to a much smaller degree, to the initialization of the forget gate.
-Note that on 2-layer models, that we used on this task, residual connections are identical to skip connections, which are employed in \citet{melis2019mogrifier}.
+On word-level language modelling (see \Cref{tab:cb-word-results}), only training for half the epochs, our Mogrifier LSTM outperformed the same model in \citet{melis2019mogrifier}, the baseline.
+This was mostly due to the quicker convergence with multiple dropout samples and, to a small degree, to the initialization of the forget gate.
+Note that on 2-layer models, which we used on this task, residual connections are identical to skip connections, which are employed by the baseline.
 On top of these improvements, the RLSTM outperformed the LSTM by a small margin, and we established a new state of the art on both datasets with and without dynamic evaluation.